 So you think you’re not a project manager?

-A common pushback from some of the executives I teach when I first introduce them to Project Management is “that’s not relevant to me, I’m not a project manager”.
+A common pushback from some executives learning about Project Management is “that’s not relevant to me, I’m not a project manager”.

-I teach a mixed cohort of participants in executive education.
+A mixed cohort of participants attend our executive education courses.
 They come from public and private sector organisations of all shapes and sizes and have varying roles and responsibilities.

 Many of them aren’t called project managers, or they don’t recognise their work as ‘projects’, so this reaction is understandable.